 We support young girls and women being sustainable and finding their own paths.
 WWIN helps offer opportunity and life-changing experiences.
 Please support us as we we support them.

-The Global Girls Alliance , a program of the Obama Foundation, seeks to empower adolescent girls around the world through education as well as working with the grassroots leaders working to educate them.
+The Girls Opportunity Alliance (formerly the Global Girls Alliance), a program of the Obama Foundation, seeks to empower adolescent girls around the world through education as well as working with the grassroots leaders working to educate them.
 Throughout the world, girls are undervalued.
 It's heartbreaking to see, but we can do something about it.
 Please join us as we support this organization's aim for change by way of education and transformation.

 Photo credits: photo of the girl on this page by Les Anderson via Unsplash